 Good MorningEquity markets reversed two days of losses to advance to a new high on Wednesday following better-than-expected economic data.
 Investors cheered hot ISM services and Factory Orders data suggesting both aspects of the US economy are regaining momentum.
 If true, investors should also expect another uptick in inflation as demand puts added pressure on the economy.

 In other news, oil prices continue to slide and fall below key support at the $96 level following a slight increase in production from OPEC.
 This move may trigger additional selling, but the worse news is the implication for the economy.
 Oil prices are not expected to contract without a major slow down in activity, and we've yet to see one.
 In this light, the decline in oil prices is either a precursor to a deeper economic recession or a whipsaw move and buying opportunity.
-Featured: Volatility Is Rising—But These 2 AI Stocks Could Thrive
+Featured: The Coin That Could Define Trump’s Crypto Presidency (Ad)

 |